-We prove that~(i) is equivalent to~(iii).
-That the associator bracket vanishes on a $3$-dimensional subspace that is invariant under the cross product follows from Lemma~\ref{le:cross3}~(iii).
+We prove that~\itref{It_Assoc1} is equivalent to~\itref{It_Assoc3}.
+That the associator bracket vanishes on a $3$--dimensional subspace that is invariant under the cross product follows from \autoref{le:cross3}~\itref{It_BACCAB}.
 Conversely suppose that the associator bracket vanishes on $\Lambda$.
 Let $u,v\in\Lambda$ be linearly independent and let $w\in\Lambda$ be a nonzero vector orthogonal to $u$ and $v$.
-Then, by Lemma~\ref{le:assocphi}, we have
+Then, by \autoref{le:assocphi}, we have

 and hence $u\times v$ is a real multipe of $w$.
 Thus $u\times v\in\Lambda$.